 - Don’t just swap out knobs and pulls.
 You also want to replace hinges and catches to match the new exterior hardware.

 Remove existing hardware with the necessary tools.
 In most cases, this will be just a screwdriver.
 For cabinet doors, as opposed to drawers, remove the door completely by detaching the door hinges from the cabinet frame.
-Attach new hardware the way you removed it, by attaching it with a screwdriver and the screws or other fasteners provided with the new hardware.
+Attach new hardware the same way you removed it, by using a screwdriver and the screws or other fasteners provided.
 If you have to make new holes for screws, do so with a power drill and a bit that is approximately the same or a size smaller than the screws that will fasten the hardware to the door or drawer.
 Before drilling, measure the drawer’s surface with a tape measure to be sure you’re installing the knob exactly in the center of the drawer’s surface.

 If you’re installing pulls with more than one screw location, measure the distance between each screw on the hardware and transfer the measurement to the cabinet or drawer and mark the locations with a pencil.
 Be sure you place the pull in the center of a drawer by measuring the drawer face.
 Also, use a level to be sure your new pull will be installed in the right place.

-Fashionable rugs, shower curtains, window treatments and towels are easy on the budget, but provide lots of color and design interest.
+Fashionable rugs, shower curtains, window treatments and towels are easy on the budget, while providing lots of color and design interest.
 Eye-catching wall art and vases reflect your unique personality.
 If space allows, add a chest, armoire or comfortable chair to make the room more inviting.